Hypnotic: GABA reuptake inhibitors

 The GABA transporter 1 (GAT-1) and GABA reuptake inhibitor tiagabine (Gabitril) is approved and clinically used as an anticonvulsant.
 It has also been used off-label in the treatment of anxiety disorders and other conditions.
 The drug increases γ-aminobutyric acid (GABA) levels in the brain and has been found to improve sleep, including by increasing slow wave sleep (deep sleep).
-In addition, tiagabine has been reported to make sleep feel more restorative and to improve several cognitive outcomes.
+In addition, tiagabine has been reported to make sleep feel more restorative and to improve some cognitive outcomes.
 The drug has an elimination half-life of 5 to 8 hours.
+While tiagabine may have hypnotic effects, off-label use is discouraged as it has been associated with new-onset seizures in people without epilepsy.

 Melatonin receptor agonists

 Melatonin, the hormone produced in the pineal gland in the brain and secreted in dim light and darkness, among its other functions, promotes sleep in diurnal mammals.
 It activates the melatonin MT_{1} and MT_{2} receptors to produce beneficial effects on sleep, therefore being used exogenously for mild insomnia.
 A small improvement in sleep onset and total sleep time by using melatonin has been shown in recent systematic reviews.
 Synthetic analogues of melatonin, or melatonin receptor agonists, have also been made.
 Among these, ramelteon and tasimelteon are used for sleep disorders.
 Agomelatine is an antidepressant of this class, with some studies also reporting an effect on sleep.